 Slow and steady wins the race.

-But you, [the slow and steady solopreneur] could still win "the race" sleaze-lessly by using a simpler marketing strategy.
+But don't despair.
+You, the slow and steady solopreneur can win "the race" sleaze-lessly by using a simpler marketing strategy.

-Like having a little Pinterest virtual assistant that doesn't cost much and really wants to help you succeed.
+Like this one, about a piece of online software that's like having a little Pinterest virtual assistant that doesn't cost much and really wants to help you succeed.

 It's called BoardBooster.